securesign/model-validation-operator/README.md

 # Model Validation Controller

 This project is a proof of concept based on the [sigstore/model-transperency-cli](https://github.com/sigstore/model-transparency).
-It offers a Kubernetes/OpenShift controller designed to validate AI models before they are picked up by actual workload.
+It offers a Kubernetes/OpenShift operator designed to validate AI models before they are picked up by actual workload.
 This project provides a webhook that adds an initcontainer to perform model validation.
-The controller uses a custom resource to define how the models should be validated, such as utilizing [Sigstore](https://www.sigstore.dev/) or public keys.
+The operator uses a custom resource to define how the models should be validated, such as utilizing [Sigstore](https://www.sigstore.dev/) or public keys.

 ### Features